PGold762/jsPasswordGenerator/README.md

 Used the following to understand parseInt even further than Google Search: [W3Schools](https://www.w3schools.com/jsref/jsref_parseint.asp)

 Used the following to produce the prompts for character types: [W3Schools](https://www.w3schools.com/jsref/met_win_confirm.asp)

+Used the following for more understanding of how arrays can be written and used: [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)

 ## License